Step 1: Application Guide

 Signed Personal Consent & Release Form

 Please note: Incomplete applications will be disqualified.
-All application submissions should include only the above requested materials.
-Any additional information or materials will be destroyed and will not be submitted to the judges.
 Applications submitted to the Baer Reintegration Scholarship program will remain confidential.
 Materials submitted will not be returned.
 The Baer Reintegration Scholarship program will not be responsible for lost or misdirected mail.

 Applications must be completed in their entirety according to the directions provided; applicants must meet the eligibility requirements in order to be considered by the panel of independent judges